 The Living Locket® is the locket that started it all, and it is also the locket I choose to review.
 Similar to the charm bracelet concept, the Living Locket is a locket that you can customize with small charms that represent your story and your life.
 But instead of the charms attaching to the chain, they fit inside the locket (which has a clear glass face so everyone can see the charms).

 There are tons of lockets from which to choose available in a variety of shapes, sizes and materials.
 There are silver lockets, gold lockets, engraved lockets, etched lockets, lockets covered in Swarovski crystals, and even colored lockets.
 And there are even more charms, ranging from birthstones to animals, food, hobbies and more!

 The Living Lockets are designed to where you can pretty much create it to look any way you want.
 You get to select the locket, the charms you want to add inside, the type of chain you want, any dangles you may want (these are individual charms that hang down beside the locket), and a plate.
 Plates are pieces that go inside the locket behind the charms to provide an additional background.
 These are available in different materials, colors and designs.

 Origami Owl Living Locket Review

 Living Lockets are not the only jewelry that Origami Owl offers.
-You can also find a nice selection of watches, bracelets, earrings and more on their website.
-Check it out now!
+You can also find a nice selection of watches, bracelets, earrings and more on the Think Goodness website.